mscienski/marionette-sample/README.markdown

 MobileController.js
 ----------------
    MobileController.js is an example of a `Marionette.Controller` as described above.
 Please note that a Controller in Marionette is different than a typical MVC controller.
 Read more about it [here](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.controller.md).
-In MobileController's `initialize` method, we show our first View, `MobileHeaderView` in the `App.headerRegion` region.
+In MobileController's `initialize` method, we show our first View, `MobileHeaderView` in the `App.header` region.

         initialize:function (options) {
-            App.headerRegion.show(new MobileHeaderView());
+            App.header.show(new MobileHeaderView());
         },

-   Then, in our `index` function - which handles hash change routing from the `AppRouter` as described above - we show a `WelcomeView` in the Application's `mainRegion`:
+   Then, in our `index` function - which handles hash change routing from the `AppRouter` as described above - we show a `WelcomeView` in the Application's `main`:

         index:function () {
-            App.mainRegion.show(new WelcomeView());
+            App.main.show(new WelcomeView());
         }

 DesktopController.js
 --------------------
-   DesktopController.js is almost identical to MobileController, except that instead of showing a `MobileHeaderView` in the `headerRegion`, we rather predictably show a `HeaderView`.
+   DesktopController.js is almost identical to MobileController, except that instead of showing a `MobileHeaderView` in the `header`, we rather predictably show a `HeaderView`.
 Again, note that this parallel DesktopController/MobileController is just one way that an application could handle the differences between a mobile and desktop version of an application.
 There are many, many other ways this could be done, so don't let this get in your way if it's not exactly what you're after.

 WelcomeView.js